tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@thesyedsufiyan/index.md

 ### introduction

-i love to build things and showcase by building web applications.
+i love to build things and showcase by building apps.

 ## why are you taking this challenge?